-As a retired chaplain, pastor, educator, actor, as well as being a former bass singer in a gospel group called "FourEver His!" - Lanny has been blessed to share thoughts and messages regarding the Gospel of Jesus Christ for much of his adult life.
-On this tab you'll find numerous audio recordings of several of his messages, additional inspirational pieces and links to some amazing performances by a few of Lanny's favorite performers.
+As a retired chaplain, pastor, educator, actor, and bass singer in a gospel group called "FourEver His" - Lanny has been blessed to share thoughts and messages regarding the Gospel of Jesus Christ for much of his adult life.
+On this tab you'll find numerous audio recordings of several of his messages, additional inspirational pieces and links to several performances by a few of Lanny's favorite performers.
 There's even a few recordings from the gospel group Forever His.
 Once again, everything shared on this page is for the glory of God Almighty.
 Enjoy God's gift of inspiration and encouragement as you still your heart to know that He is God!

 Lanny Cook -June 2019